 Performance is the most important driver in mixer(s) satisfaction, followed by value for money.
 When you need the batter battered or the cream whipped, you’ll want a mixer that will do it just right.
 But when it comes to ‘value’, this doesn’t just mean that the most expensive unit on the market is ‘best’ as there are plenty of cheap options available that can represent good value for money by delivering on performance and reliability.

+Fortunately, households have no shortage of options when it comes to choosing a mixer, with both hand and stand models readily available to suit whatever you plan on cooking.
 With multiple brands and models available, narrowing down the best option can quickly become a struggle, with the motor size, safety features and optional attachments all factors to be considered.

 Picture credits: Daniel Jedzura/Shutterstock.com, 4teen/Shutterstock.com.

 Canstar Blue surveyed 3,000 Australian adults across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
-The outcomes reported are the results from customers within the survey group who have purchased a new mixer in the last three years (this includes electric handheld mixers and stand/bench mixers/beaters and does not include blenders) – in this case, 546 people.
+The outcomes reported are the results from customers within the survey group who have purchased a new mixer in the last three years (this includes electric handheld mixers and stand/bench mixers/beaters and does not include blenders) – in this case, 504 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.